wallarm/product-documentation/docs/2.18/admin-en/configure-ip-blocking-iptables-en.md

 To effectively use the script, the filter node must regularly download from the Wallarm cloud an updated list of the IP addresses to be blocked.

-!!! info "Whitelist"
+!!! info "Allowlist"
-    You can whitelist an IP address.
-A whitelisted IP address is allowed to request the web application's server and bypasses the denylist check.
+    You can allowlist an IP address.
+An allowlisted IP address is allowed to request the web application's server and bypasses the denylist check.

 ##  Set up Blocking by IP Address